A Scalable Multi-Robot Framework for Decentralized and Asynchronous Perception-Action-Communication Loops: Asynchronous PAC Framework

 \section{Asynchronous PAC Framework}

 The framework is designed to efficiently perform decentralized and asynchronous Perception-Action-Communication (PAC) loops in robot swarms.
 It comprises four primary modules for different PAC subtasks that are executed asynchronously: (1)~Perception, (2)~Inter-Robot communication, (3)~GNN message aggregation and inference, and (4)~Low-level actuator controller.
 The asynchronous design of the framework is motivated by two main advantages:\\ {\bf Concurrent execution:} Asynchronous modules allow non-related subtasks to be executed concurrently, especially the computationally expensive perception module and relatively faster GNN module.
 As a result, the GNN module can perform several steps of message aggregation, thereby diffusing information over a larger number of nodes in the communication graph, while the perception module is still processing the sensor data.
 Furthermore, concurrent execution significantly reduces the computation time when executed on multi-core processors, thereby enabling better real-time performance.\\ {\bf Variable frequency:} Asynchronous modules allow different subtasks to be executed at different frequencies.
-In particular, the GNN module can be executed at a higher frequency than the perception module, which has not been possible in prior work.
+In particular, the GNN module can be executed at a lower frequency than the perception module, which has not been possible in prior work.
 Similarly, as is often the case, the communication and the low-level actuator controller modules can run at a higher frequency than the GNN message aggregation module.
 Generally, a GNN policy computes a high-level control action, which is then executed by a low-level controller for several time steps.
 Even in the case where the perception task is minimal, asynchronous execution allows the GNN module to perform several steps of message aggregation while the low-level controller is executing the previous control action.

 In prior work, the perception and GNN computations were considered to be executed synchronously, even if communication and low-level controller are asynchronous, affecting the computation time and the number of message aggregations that can be performed by the GNN module.
 This is mitigated in our proposed framework by allowing asynchronous execution.
-We now describe the different modules of the framework.